 Districts can assign the ability to transfer students between schools within the same district using Security Roles.
 It’s important that users who are assigned transfer responsibility are familiar with the provincial standards.

 Users with assigned Security Roles have the ability to transfer students from one school to another within a district.
 Refer to the MyEducation BC guide “Enrollment Management and Student Demographics” for instructions.
-Students who are transferred do not have to be reactivated in Student Services if a designation exists.
+The Transfer process maintains a student's enrollment in Student Services.

 This process is used for in-district transfers only because it maintains a student’s enrollment in Student Services, which is a district-specific enrollment.
 The new district will review the student’s enrollments at their new school.